coffeeroaster/akash-ubuntu/README.md

 ### Debug

-If things are still not working you can set "debug=true" in the environment variables.
-This will cause sssd to run with debug mode to get additional info.
+If things are still not working you can set "debug=true" in the environment variable section of deploy.yml.
+This will cause sshd to run with debug mode to get additional info.
 As a side effect as soon as you close your session it will kill the SSH session.